Design and Operate Secure Intelligent Transportation Systems (ITS)¶

 Start Here: Introduction to ITS Cybersecurity – A Beginner's Guide¶

-ITS device manufacturers, OEMs, and infrastructure owner-operators need to understand the types of threats that can affect their systems and how those threats translate into operational risk.
-Threat analysis identifies assets, data flows, and trust boundaries, and evaluates how they could be targeted.
-This section explains how to perform a threat, vulnerability, and risk assessment (TVRA), including how to assess likelihood and impact and prioritize risks to guide security decisions.
+Determine how threats to ITS systems translate into operational risk and what must be protected across devices, communications, and services.
+Threat analysis identifies assets, data flows, and trust boundaries, and evaluates how they could be targeted by adversaries.
+Use this section to perform a threat, vulnerability, and risk assessment (TVRA), assess likelihood and impact, and prioritize risks to define security requirements and guide control selection.

-ITS devices and applications must be securely configured before deployment and maintained throughout their lifecycle.
-Many ITS systems operate in exposed environments, where devices may be physically accessible and remotely reachable, increasing the risk of compromise if not properly secured.
-This section provides concrete configuration guidance across areas such as authentication, access control, logging, encryption, software updates, and key management.
-These recommendations can be applied to field devices, backend systems, and applications to reduce attack surface, enforce consistent security policies, and support secure operation at scale.
+Define how ITS devices and systems are securely configured and hardened to operate in exposed and distributed environments.
+Many ITS deployments are physically accessible and remotely reachable, increasing the risk of compromise if not properly secured.
+Use this section to implement configuration and hardening practices across authentication, access control, logging, encryption, software updates, and key management to reduce attack surface, enforce consistent security policies, and maintain secure operation over time.

-ITS systems must correctly validate data, enforce authorization, and apply trust decisions during operation.
-When these functions are not implemented or behave inconsistently, systems may accept invalid inputs, misinterpret data, or apply incorrect decisions.
-This section identifies common security gaps and the controls required to address them.
-Each example links a specific system condition to a corresponding requirement, helping implementers understand what must be enforced for correct and reliable system behaviour.
+Determine where ITS systems fail to correctly validate data, enforce authorization, and apply trust decisions during operation.
+When these functions are implemented incorrectly or behave inconsistently, systems may accept invalid inputs, misinterpret data, or apply incorrect decisions.
+Use this section to identify common security gaps, understand their root causes, and apply the required controls to ensure correct, consistent, and reliable system behaviour.